SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/00-Variables.md

 In programming, each **variable** stores a certain value of a particular type.

 For example, data types can be:
-* number: 1, 2, 3.14, -1, 1.5e38 etc.
+* a number: 1, 2, 3.14, -1, 1.5e38 etc.
 * text (string): 'Hello', "Hi", "How are you?" etc.
 * boolean: true or false

-You can also imagine that **variables** are containers for data or named areas in the memory and the data that they are storing can be read and changed at any time.
+We can imagine **variables** as containers for data or named areas in the memory.
+The data that they are storing can be read and changed at any time.

 Basically **variables** provide means for:
   * **Storing** data